 What is a welding voltage reduction device (VRD)?

-A voltage reduction device (VRD) is a hazard reduction device that lowers the welder’s open-circuit voltage (OCV) to prevent electric shock from welding current.
+A voltage reduction device (VRD) is a hazard reduction device that lowers the welder’s open-circuit voltage (OCV) to prevent electric shock.
 A VRD is often combined with stick welding machines used in damp environments.

-Heavy-duty stick welding (SMAW) machines use a high OCV up to 85V, for even more demanding work they can reach up to 110V.
-Affordable welders for home welders and hobbyists have an OCV of 50V.
+Heavy-duty stick welding (SMAW) machines use a high OCV of up to 85V, for even more demanding work they can reach up to 110V.
+Affordable ones for light welding have a 50V OCV.
 A VRD reduces these voltages below 15V.

 In many high-risk situations, VRDs are mandatory and specific laws control VRD’s specifications and usage.
 For high-risk welding, it is illegal to deactivate them.